 The ELFT bus took London by storm at the Pride Parade on 6 July.
 Staff also supported a Black Pride event hosting an information stall in Haggerston Park on 7 July 2019.

-The parade started at 1.30pm on Regent Street with thousands of people celebrating 50 years since the first stonewall riots that led to equality for people of all gender and sexual identities.
+The Pride parade started at 1.30pm on Regent Street with thousands of people celebrating 50 years since the first stonewall riots that led to equality for people of all gender and sexual identities.

 The two LGBTQ+ Network Leads, Fiona Lord and Rachael Levett were committed to make this event memorable.